tomaltarek/Applications/README.md

 # Applications
-All little utilities developed by me
+All little utility program developed by me